 2018,‘Violent Governance, Identity and the Production of Legitimacy: Autodefensas in Latin America’ (with Alexander Curry), Journal of International Relations and Development (online first)

-2018 (forthcoming) ‘Seeking Refuge in Europe: Spaces of Transit and the Violence of Migration Management (with Elspeth Guild), Journal of Ethnic and Migration Studies
+2018 ‘Seeking Refuge in Europe: Spaces of Transit and the Violence of Migration Management (with Elspeth Guild), Journal of Ethnic and Migration Studies (online first).

 2017, ‘Fracturing Politics’ (with Lara Montesinos Coleman, Martina Tazzioli, Doerthe Rosenow and Rolando Vazquez), International Political Sociology, 11(1)